 The NEIGHBORHOOD fixation, for the most part, may be exaggerated.
 For example if you think a NEIGHBORLY student will sign up for YEARS of lessons, you’re sadly mistaken.

 I had one who literally walked under a weeping willow, with no street crossing to get to my piano studio.
 (That was after my Bay Area relocation)

 50% of the time, she was a NO SHOW! and by her sixth month of study (which equaled 12 weeks) she totally disappeared, not even leaving a few breadcrumbs of warning.

-One last anecdote that ties into the neighborhood phenomenon, and whether it’s dying on the vine or not.
+One last anecdote that ties into the neighborhood phenomenon and whether it’s dying on the vine.

 For purposes of I.D. the parent had a budding family of three children (one infant) when her talented 8-year daughter crossed my threshold.
-They all traveled in from Clovis, about 4 miles north and it was NO big deal.
+The brood traveled in from Clovis, about 4 miles north and it was NO big deal.
 I had taught any number of kids from this area, cowboy boots and all, but truth be told, the schlep always created complications.

-I should have heeded the warning of last minute phone calls left as messages from the gas pump.
+I should have heeded the warning of last minute phone calls and voice mails left at the gas pump.
 Mom was overwrought.
 She was out of Huggies and had to stop off at Costco for a bargain.
 Fresh and Easy, a stone’s throw away, was too pricey.

 Oh, I just give up!
 I’ll never live in the right neighborhood and it doesn’t matter.
 Those who really want to study piano will brave any and all residential challenges, side-stepping dog-poop to get to me.